Trump calls for death penalty for drug dealers, says US ‘going to hell very fast’

 “If you look at countries throughout the world, the ones that don’t have a drug problem are those that institute a very quick trial death penalty sentence for drug dealers”, he said.

-Mr Trump acknowledged that it sounded horrible to do swift executions but said it was better than having someone on death row for several years.
+Mr Trump acknowledged that it sounded horrible to carry out swift executions but said it was better than having someone on death row for several years.

 “You execute a drug dealer and you save 500 lives, because they kill on average 500 people”, he said.
 “It’s terrible to say but you take a look at every country in this world that doesn’t have a problem with drugs, they have a very strong death penalty for the people that sell drugs.”